Are you trying to decide between WordPress vs. Weebly to build your site?

 There are also thousands of pre-made templates that offer drag-drop functionality.

-WordPress also has drag and drop themes created by Themify which make it super easy to create your own layouts.
+WordPress also has drag and drop themes created by Themify which makes it super easy to create your own layouts.

 Weebly allows you to open your own online store.
 However, their features are very basic.
 There isn’t much you can do to customize your store.